Chamberlain91/Heirloom/README.md

 combination of `VS Code` and a terminal might suffice on devices without Visual Studio.

-Libraries are `NET Standard 2.0` and desktop examples run `NET Core 2.1`.
-To use `Heirloom` on Android and run the relevant examples you'll need `Xamarin`.
+Libraries are `NET Standard 2.0` and examples run on `NET Core 2.1`.

+**Note**: *Android is partially supported!* The drawing features are available, but audio currently is unavailable (anyone want to help?).
+To use `Heirloom` on Android and/or run the relevant examples you'll need to have the `Xamarin SDK` installed and `Android SDK` API Level 22 or higher.
-While Android is availble, it is less "well defined" about how to use it at the moment.
-In particular, I have not yet gotten the sound library to work on Android yet.

-**Note:** *I would like to extend support for iOS (if given tools or help), but it is beyond my know-how, especially now that OpenGL is not a suitable target on iOS anymore.
-In the same light, macOS will eventually pose problems as well.
-Any advice for wrapping Vulkan (once implemented) with Molten or creating a Metal backend would be highly appreciated.*

-**Created by Chris Chamberlain**

 ## Getting Started w/ Nuget (Windows, Linux and macOS)

 I've compiled most of the projects and created nuget packages and put them up on [Nuget](https://www.nuget.org/packages?q=heirloom).
-They may be occasionally out of date with respect to the repository.
+They may be out of date with respect to the repository, but I will try to keep them relevant.

 ### dotnet CLI